 In 2019 I traveled to my dream destination: ITALY.
 I had always wanted to go to Italy, but I actually wasn’t planning on going until 2020 for our 5 year wedding anniversary.
-But for scheduling reasons, 2019 was the year to do it so I booked a group trip with Helene in Between.
+But for scheduling reasons, 2019 was the year to do it so I booked a group trip with TrovaTrip, which was hosted by Helene in Between.

 Italy was as perfect as I had imagined.
 We spent 7 days exploring Rome, Florence, and Cinque Terre.
 We walked the gorgeous streets, ate the best food and gelato ever, walked into some amazingly detailed churches, visited the touristy sites like the Colosseum and the outside of the Vatican, rode the train, went wine tasting, explored cliff-side villages, ate lunch at a villa overlooking wine fields and rode Vespa scooters through Tuscany.
 It was amazing.